Corrie Surname

 Corrie Last Name Statistics demography

-The religious devotion of those bearing the surname is chiefly Presbyterian (52%) in Ireland.
+The religious devotion of those holding the last name is chiefly Presbyterian (52%) in Ireland.

-In The United States those holding the Corrie last name are 16.5% more likely to be registered with the Republican Party than the national average, with 63.27% being registered with the political party.
+In The United States those bearing the Corrie surname are 16.5% more likely to be registered with the Republican Party than The US average, with 63.27% registered to vote for the political party.

 The amount Corrie earn in different countries varies markedly.
 In South Africa they earn 43.66% more than the national average, earning R 341,388 per year; in United States they earn 3.75% more than the national average, earning $44,766 USD per year and in Canada they earn 2.38% more than the national average, earning $50,863 CAD per year.